williamdsw/tut-web-audio-api-wds/README.md

-# tut-web-api-wds
+# How To Use Web Audio API To Play The Guitar

-Project based on this video: https://www.youtube.com/watch?v=eEeUFB1iIDo
+Project based on this [video](https://www.youtube.com/watch?v=eEeUFB1iIDo).